-Dan Sullivan’s note: remember that if people find out you have some of these items, you could be in trouble.
+Dan Sullivan’s note: remember that the bigger your stockpile, the more attention it will draw, particularly in times of need.
 Adequate protection measures need to be taken, you have to learn to keep your mouth shut about them as much as possible.

 You also have to follow your own interest.
-So, for instance, if you want to barter, for instance, water, then the thing you need in exchange for it better be more important (e.g. insulin, fever drugs etc.)
+So if you want to barter, for instance, duct tape, then the thing you need in exchange for it better be much more important / higher value.